mjhl1999/Inteligent-redact-tool/README.md

 # Inteligent Redact Tool
- PDF redact tool that redact sensitive information using a NER (named entity recognition) model and regex.
+ PDF redact tool that find sensitive information using a NER (named entity recognition) model and regex.

  ## Step 1: PDF text processing using a NER model in python
  Usign Procesador.ipynb jupyter notebook, user can change a PDF and process it.
 In the back, there is aux_procesador.py script